douglas86/january-hackathon-team8/README.md

 ![wireframe](INSERT LINK)

 ### Surface
-We have selected COLOR (#HEX) and COLOR (#HEX) color palette.
+We have selected COLOR (#244c3c), COLOR (#dcdcbb) and COLOR (#fa6e06) color palette.
 The color pallette for the site was chosen because it matched the colour associated with currency and also provided good contrast and accessibility.
 The font family was chosen as it is easy to read.
+Images were downloaded from Unsplash [View Unsplash Site Here](https://unsplash.com/).

-## Technologies
+## Technologies used <hr>

-1. HTML - To create a basic site
-2. CSS - To create a nice, standout front-end and to give a great user experience
+The website is designed using following technologies:

+### Programming languages

+* HTML - the project used HTML to define structure and layout of the web page;
+* CSS - the project used CSS stylesheets to specify style of the web document elements;
-4. JavaScript - To create an interactive frontend and provide logic
+* JavaScript - the project used JavaScript to implement an interactive frontend and provide logic
-3. Balsamiq - To create a wireframe
+* Python - the project back-end functions are written using Python.

+### Libraries

+* [Font Awesome](https://fontawesome.com/v4.7.0/) - Font Awesome icons were used throughout the web-site.

+### Frameworks & Extensions

+* [Django](https://www.djangoproject.com/) – Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+* [Bootstrap](https://getbootstrap.com/) – Bootstrap is a web framework that focuses on simplifying the development of informative web pages.

+### Others

+* [GitHub](https://github.com/) - GitHub is a global company that provides hosting for software development version control using Git.
+* [Gitpod](https://gitpod.io/workspaces/) - One-click ready-to-code development environments for GitHub.
+* [Heroku](https://dashboard.heroku.com/) - Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps.

 ## Features

 ### Existing Features

+1. Content
+* Home page with introduction to app and option to login or register.
+* Navbar/Register: Click on to open sign up page.
+In sign up page add username, email, password and repeat password.
+* Navbar/Login: Click on to enter username and password.
+Also option to go to the dashboard.
+* Footer: Footer with legal information, privacy policy and terms of service.

+2. Functionality

+* User account:
+  * Sign up / Log in / Log out (with confirmation email sent.)?
+  * Edit profile: personal information
+  * Spending history
+  * Search for a bill or expense
+  * Item filtering by categories

+  * Upcoming Bills:
+    * Add Title
+    * Add Amount
+    * Add date
+    * Add status
+    * Edit data
+    * Delete data

+  * Monthly Expenses:
+    * Add Title
+    * Add Amount
+    * Add date
+    * Add status
+    * Edit data
+    * Delete data
+    * Generate Charts

+  * Monthly Income:
+    * Add Title
+    * Add Amount
+    * Add date
+    * Add status
+    * Edit data
+    * Delete data
+    * Generate Charts

+  * Charts:
+    * View spending and saving history

+  * Currency Converter:
+    *

+* Admin management:
+  * CRUD functionalities for Upcoming Bills
+  * CRUD functionalities for Monthly Expenses
+  * CRUD functionalities for Monthly Income
+  * CRUD functionalities for users
+  * CRUD functionalities for orders

 ### Features Left to Implement